The FOOPL Project

 Through FOOPL, AFSA also supports growing more growers through:

-- documenting and disseminating successful share farming enterprises;
+- documenting and disseminating successful land sharing and share farming enterprises;

 - creating training and mentoring programs in agroecology and collaborative decision-making;